fdschneider/bexis_traits/manuscript/manuscript.md

             taxa = "name_correct", units = "mm")
 ```

-For a detailled description on how to use the package see the package vignette ().
+For a detailed description on how to use the package see the package vignette ().
 The package is under continuous open source development and invites participation in development, comments or bug reports via the Github Issue page ().

 (figure 2 process chart from original file to standardized output)

 # Discussion

-- With these tools, traitdata will be easier to harmonize
+- With these tools, traitdata will be easier to harmonize <!-- Malte:  ... with the following benefits...-->

 - decentralised structures, not limited by infrastructural projects